 Betting on various awards shows, including the Academy Awards, will not be permissible in MD.

 Maryland will allow college sports betting, including wagering on in-state collegiate teams.

-There are five locations for retail sports betting in MD right now: MGM National Harbor Casino, Horseshoe Casino, Live!
-Casino, Ocean Downs Casino, and Hollywood Casino Perryville.
+There are six locations for retail sports betting in MD right now: MGM National Harbor Casino, Horseshoe Casino, Live!
+Casino, Ocean Downs Casino, Hollywood Casino Perryville, and Bingo World.

 |Sportsbook||Venue||Address||Phone Number||Odds Provider|

 |BetMGM Sportsbook & Lounge||MGM National Harbor Casino||101 MGM National Avenue, Oxon Hill, MD, 20745||(844) 646-6847||BetMGM|

 |BetRivers Sportsbook||Bingo World||4901 Belle Grove Rd., Baltimore, MD, 21225||(410) 636-0311||Kambi|

 |Caesars Sportsbook||Horseshoe Baltimore Casino||1525 Russell St., Baltimore, MD, 21230||(844) 777-7463||Caesars|